Lightning-Universe/lightning-bolts/docs/source/classic_ml.rst

 with $k$ neurons in the output, where $k$ is the number of classes.
 This is also referred to as multinomial logistic regression.

+Add either L1 or L2 regularization, or both by specifying the regularization strength (default 0).

 .. code-block:: python

     from sklearn.datasets import load_iris